puppetlabs/community/README.md

 ### 💡 Sharing ideas and product suggestions

 Got an idea or suggestion about any of our products that doesn't quite fit into a bug report?
-Take a look at the idea forums.
+Take a look at the _Ideas_ forums in the Discussions area.
 Here are some suggestions to help make your ideas more likely to be implemented:
   * ✅ Make your suggestion as complete and actionable as you can.
   * 💬 Share your ideas with peers so that we can see community demand for them.
   * 👍 Engage with other ideas and provide constructive feedback.